-In this article we will show you, How to return Full row set (or Complete Table) from the SQL server using the Execute SQL Task in SSIS with example.
+In this article, we will show you, How to return Full row set (or Complete Table) from the SQL server using the Execute SQL Task with an example.
 This will also demonstrate the Result Set option Full Row Set.
 For this, we are going to use the Employee table present in the SQL Tutorial database

 Before we start demonstrating the Execute SQL Task in SSIS Full Row Set, Let me show you the data that we are going to use for this example.
 This is Employee Table present in SQL Server that we are going to use for this example: